jhand1993/pystanssh/README.md

 ## Getting Started

 pystanssh provides convenient SSH functionality for running PyStan on a remote server.
 Try to have a SSH key to streamline the connection process.
-PyStan itself has two working version with different functionality: legacy (PyStan2)[https://pystan2.readthedocs.io/en/latest/getting_started.html] and (PyStan)[https://pystan.readthedocs.io/en/latest/getting_started.html], aka PyStan3.
-There is a module for each version to handle discrepencies in these two packages.
-(Stan)[https://mc-stan.org/] itself has tools for Monte Carlo sampling (NUTS or HMC), Bayesian variational inference, or optimization (L-BFGS).
-PyStan2 provides wrappers for compiling models along with sampling, inference, and optimization.
-At this time, PyStan3 only has wrappers for compiling models and sampling.
-Also, PyStan2 is no longer maintained by the Stan group.
+[Stan](https://mc-stan.org/) itself has tools for Monte Carlo sampling (NUTS or HMC), Bayesian variational inference, or optimization (L-BFGS).
+PyStan provides wrappers for compiling models along with sampling, inference, and optimization.

-Some details to note:
+Some details about pystanssh to note:

 * Native python pathlib Path objects work fine.
 * Numpy is required so to resolve datatype issues when building jsonizable data types.